Master of Science in Nursing: Family Nurse Practitioner (MSN:FNP) Admission Requirements

 - Current RN license in good standing without any restrictions, disciplinary actions, or probationary status.
 Any prior nursing license restrictions need to be brought to the attention of the program director at the time of application.

 - Applicants to the FNP program will agree to release all of the required information from the certified background check company to the Dean and MSN: FNP Admissions Committee and Program Director.
 Both state and federal background checks must be free of criminal arrest history.
 If there is a criminal arrest history expungement must be completed prior to submission of the application.
 Drug test results must be negative.

 - Official transcripts from all colleges and universities attended showing proof of a baccalaureate degree earned from an accredited school of nursing, as well as a regionally accredited institution, with a cumulative GPA of 3.0 or higher.
 Transcripts or test scores are considered official when sent directly from the school or testing service.

 - Official GRE score taken within the last 5 years (waived with previous master's degree or higher earned and for those with a cumulative undergraduate GPA of a 3.3 or higher).

 - Documentation of current immunizations (including COVID-19 immunizations, MMR, TDAP, PPD, polio, varicella/chickenpox, Hepatitis A, and Hepatitis B).

 Upon completion of the application with all required documentation according to application dates, the individual's application materials are submitted to the MSN Admissions Committee.
 A personal interview with nursing faculty will be arranged by the School of Nursing & Health Sciences.
 Once accepted to the MSN Program, applicants must submit a $250 tuition deposit within 30 days, which guarantees a place in the entering class for the Fall term.
-Please refer to the college website for specific application deadlines.
+Please refer to the university website for specific application deadlines.
 It is best to apply as soon as possible.
 To preserve the faculty to student ratio, space availability in each class is limited to students admitted to the MSN Program.
-Westminster College reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.
+Westminster University reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.